Home - Book Preview

 "Good," she said.

-She stayed for an hour.
-By the end of it, the closet held clothing organized by type and then by color, the hangers spaced evenly on the chrome rail, the shoes on the floor below with their toes pointed out at a consistent angle, the sweaters folded on the shelf above.
-She showed him the linen closet and explained the rotation — oldest towels to the front when clean ones come out of the wash, sheets changed on the same day each week, a system that maintained itself if you maintained the system.
+She stayed for an the end of it, the closet held clothing organized by type and then by color, the hangers spaced evenly on the chrome rail, the shoes on the floor below with their toes pointed out at a consistent angle, the sweaters folded on the shelf showed him the linen closet and explained the rotation — oldest towels to the front when clean ones come out of the wash, sheets changed on the same day each week, a system that maintained itself if you maintained the system.

 She left.